When to help Foxes

 A den of babies with no mother around

 It is normal for mothers to spend time away from their babies.
-Unless the cubs are injured or in danger observe from a distance.
+Unless the den has been disturbed, cubs are injured or in danger observe from a distance.
 If there is no sign of an adult after a few hours call a rescue for advice.
 Try not to touch the cubs.

 Capture, Containment and Care

-Although a cub may be less dangerous, we would still advise that you call a wildlife rescue before handling the baby unless there is an obvious injury.
+Although a cub may be less dangerous, we would still advise that you call a wildlife rescue before handling the baby unless they are in immediate danger.
 In this instance, you can bundle the cub up with a thick towel and place it in a large cardboard box or pet carrier.
 It is not generally necessary or advisable to provide food and water.
 Feeding a shocked, ill, or weakened animal can cause lethal complications.
 Never offer cow’s milk or alcohol to any wildlife.

 NB: this advice is designed to cover the first couple of hours or overnight.
 If you are not able to get the animal to a wildlife rescue promptly, please at least speak to someone by phone for further advice about care beyond this period.
 If you want to care for the casualty yourself rather than taking it to a rescue, please read the information here.